The 75th Emmy Awards: see the full list of winners

 Chris Rock: Selective Outrage

-Elton John Live: Farewell From Dodger Stadium
+Elton John Live: Farewell From Dodger Stadium – WINNER

 The Oscars